Manor House History

 The other Manor residents include 4 cats: Samantha (Sammie), Midnite, Baby Boots and Butterscotch and one dog: Freckles – a freckle nose pure bred English Cocker Spaniel.

 Midnite is all black, as his name implies.
 He is a very loving little guy – “not the big bad scary Halloween type”.
 He loves his pets and to snuggle by you when you are sitting.
 He is friends with Freckles and will snuggle with him too.
-Baby Boots is a black and white tuxedo cat also and he is just a year old.
-He is a very loving cat and likes to climb and sometimes gets stuck and we have to get him down.
+Baby Boots is also a black and white tuxedo cat and is a very loving cat.
+He likes to climb and sometimes gets stuck and we have to get him down.
 He takes ownership of the house and you may see him walking through with his tail held high.
 Baby Boots will go on walks to the park and back with us and Freckles.

 Butterscotch is a yellow tabby, as his name implies.
 He is a bigger cat with a very large tail.
 He is rather shy and usually will hide when there are folks around.
 He was the only “yellow tabby” in a litter of tuxedo black and white kittens.
 He seemed very strange in the group when we first saw him – but he comes around for his daily pets and will wait until you give him his pets – nudging out the other cats if he’s not noticed.